bjmt/yamtk/README.md

 yamtk seq -a hist -i genome.fa
 # ... or 10%-wide bins
 yamtk seq -a hist -b 0.1 -i genome.fa

+# Tidy up a FASTA: consistent line width, names cut to the first word
+yamtk seq -a format -i messy.fa > clean.fa
+# ... at 80 columns, with a composition report on stderr
+yamtk seq -a format -l 80 -v -i messy.fa > clean.fa
+# ... or unwrapped, one sequence per line
+yamtk seq -a format -l 0 -i messy.fa > clean.fa
 ```

 As an aside, `yamtk seq -a stats -i big.fa | wc -l` is a quick way to